-PROPOSALS 1 (A) THROUGH 1 (L): ELECTION OF DIRECTORS
+PROPOSALS 1(a) THROUGH 1(j): ELECTION OF DIRECTORS

-Upon the recommendation of the Nominating and Governance Committee, the Board has nominated for election at the 2015 Annual General Meeting a slate of 12 nominees, all of whom are currently serving on the Board.
-The nominees are Melvin D. Booth, Don M. Bailey, David R. Carlucci, J. Martin Carroll, Diane H. Gulyas, Nancy S. Lurker, JoAnn A. Reed, Angus C. Russell, Virgil D. Thompson, Mark C. Trudeau, Kneeland C. Youngblood, M.D. and Joseph A. Zaccagnino.
-Biographical information, including qualifications, regarding each of the 12 nominees is set forth below.
+Upon the recommendation of the Nominating and Governance Committee, the Board has nominated for election at the 2018 Annual General Meeting a slate of 10 nominees, eight of whom are currently serving on the Board and two new director nominees.
+The nominees are David R. Carlucci, J. Martin Carroll, Paul R. Carter, David Y. Norton, JoAnn A. Reed, Angus C. Russell, Mark C. Trudeau, Anne C. Whitaker, Kneeland C. Youngblood, M.D. and Joseph A. Zaccagnino.
+Biographical information, including qualifications, regarding each of the 10 nominees is set forth below.
 The election of directors will take place at the Annual General Meeting.
 In order to be elected as a director, each nominee must receive the affirmative vote of a majority of the votes cast by the holders of ordinary shares represented at the Annual General Meeting in person or by proxy.
-Shareholders are entitled to one vote per share for each of the 12 nominees.
-Mallinckrodt is not aware of any reason why any of the nominees will not be able to serve if elected.
-Each of the directors elected will serve until the conclusion of the 2016 Annual General Meeting or until his or her earlier death, resignation or removal.
+Shareholders are entitled to one vote per share for each of the 10 nominees.
+We are not aware of any reason why any of the nominees will not be able to serve if elected.
+Each of the directors elected will serve until the conclusion of the 2019 Annual General Meeting or until his or her earlier death, resignation or removal.

-Current Directors Nominated for Re-Election - Proposals 1 (a) through 1 (l)
+Directors Nominated for Election - Proposals 1(a) through 1(j)